 Stick to a routine

 If children are camping for the first time, there will be a lot of change as they discover unchartered territory.
 For many, it will help if you stick to familiar routines.
 Bring their favourite breakfast food and keep meals to similar times.

 Although bedtimes are likely to be later, keep to regular routines with teeth, washing and stories.
 Most importantly, remember to pack their favourite teddy!

 A camping trip is all about making memories.
 Give kids the chance to try activities they can’t do at home.
 Set up a nature scavenger hunt.
 Bring giant bubbles to chase or some marshmallows for the campfire.
 Let them paddle in a stream or climb a tree.

-Let the kids roam free and have fun and don’t worry if they get dirty.
+Don’t forget to let the kids roam free and have fun and really don’t worry if they get dirty.
 Be patient and flexible and you can all enjoy each other’s company more.
 Camping is a great adventure for kids, but it should be fun for parents too!